obong2/VRTeleoperation/README.md

 ## Description

-This is the prototype for thesis proposal.
+This is a prototype for thesis proposal.
 It streams Theta S video (works as a webcam) to the web (http server).

 ## Run